 The Nominating and Corporate Governance Committee values Board refreshment for the additional skills, experience and insight new directors can add to the Board.
-Four directors resigned and three new directors joined the Board since 2018, adding deep industry and leadership experience to the Board.
-Our average director tenure of six years provides a desirable balance between experienced directors with historical knowledge of the Company and industry and new directors who bring fresh experience and perspectives.
+Two new directors joined the Board in 2024, and our average director tenure of seven years provides a desirable balance between experienced directors with historical knowledge of the Company and industry and new directors who bring fresh experience and perspectives.
 Since 2020, the Board appointed new Chairs to two of the three standing committees.